CalvinRodo/AutomatedTestingWorkshop-Stratosphere/README.md

 <sup>*</sup> As this is an Alpha Version the following features may not exist at the time of this workshop.

+The test will reside in the following folder:
+`/activity/cypress/integration/workshop/rcmp-cybercrime.spec.js`

 #### User stories

 1. *As a* Citizen in Immediate Danger *I need* guidance in an emergency *so that* I can get help